mschneider82/go-dsn/README.md

 A copy of the MIT License is included in this package.

-It implements RFC 3464 and RFC 3462, this package will stay standalone without dependecies to maddy (TODO).
+It implements RFC 3464 and RFC 3462, this package will stay standalone.